toucansites/try-o-template-demo/contents/posts/change-images/index.md

 ---
 type: post
 title: Change Images
-description: Learn how to change images, including the site logo, the favicon, cover images, post images, and author images in Try-O-Theme.
+description: Learn how to change images, including the site logo, the favicon, cover images, post images, and author images in Try-O-Template.
 publication: 2025-03-02 00:00:01
 tags:
   - content